-There are a lot or reasons for osteoporosis and often times there is a genetic component.
+Osteoporosis and Osteopenia are very common especially in women over the age of 60.
+There are a lot of reasons for osteoporosis and often times there is a genetic component.
 Sometimes you can do everything right and the process continues despite all your efforts.

 The basic reason for bone loss is an uncoordinated bone remodeling process.
 It is a signaling mechanism between the bone forming cells called osteoblasts and the osteoclasts, which are responsible for absorbing bone tissue during growth and healing.